Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 geography teacher

-• This is really a sparkling multi-colored radiance in the sky.
-A typical aurora borealis looks like a shining curtain, iridescent blue-green lights with splashes of red and pink.
+• It is truly a sparkling multi-colored glow in the sky.
+The typical northern lights look like a curtain of light, shimmering with blue-green lights interspersed with red and pink.

-• In Karelia, polar lights are not only in winter, but also in early autumn.
+• In Karelia, auroras occur not only in winter, but also in early autumn.

 Karelia located on a plain, within the Baltic Shield.
 The territory is covered with dark coniferous taiga

 freshwater lake in Europe.
 Its maximum depth is 127 meters.
-The lake has a glacial-tectonic origin.
+The lake is of glacial-tectonic origin.
 50 rivers flow into it, and only the Svir flows out.
 Storms are frequent at sea.
-The height of the waves at the same time reaches 2.5 meters.
+The height of the waves reaches 2.5 meters.

-Paanajärve is a typical tectonic lake , stretched out in a narrow ribbon (width-1.5 km, length - 24 km) among the hills of northwestern Karelia.
+Paanajärve – a typical tectonic lake , stretching out as a narrow ribbon (width - 1.5 km, length - 24 km) among the hills of northwestern Karelia.
 Its depth is 131 meters.
 This is Karelian Baikal.

-In the very heart of the republic, in its Kondopoga region, there is the first protected reserve in Karelia - "Kivach".
+In the very heart of the republic, in its Kondopoga region, there is the first protected reserve of Karelia - “Kivach”.
 It was formed in the 30s of the last century.
-The flora of "Kivach" is represented by more than 600 species of various plants, and the fauna includes more than 300 species.
-The territory of "Kivach" also has its own water resources - the Suna River, which has more than fifty waterfalls and rapids.
+The flora of “Kivacha” is represented by more than 600 species various plants, and the fauna includes more than 300 species.
+On the territory of “Kivach” there are also their own water resources- the Suna River, which has more than fifty waterfalls and rapids.

-• The pearls of the Karelian forests are relic pine forests.
-Upstairs, pines are rustling, below are lingonberry and blueberry bushes.
-In such forests, a white mushroom is not a rare guest.
+• The pearls of Karelian forests are relict pine forests.
+Pine trees rustle above, lingonberry and blueberry bushes below.
+In such forests, the porcini mushroom is not a rare guest.

-• In contrast, spruce forests are dark, mysterious.
-So it seems that a bear is standing behind that Christmas tree and sniffing at strangers ...
+• In contrast, spruce forests are dark and mysterious.
+It seems like there’s a bear standing behind that tree sniffing at strangers...

-slide 19.
-Lake Onega, Onego - the second largest freshwater lake in Europe.
+Slide 19.
+Lake Onega, Onego is the second largest freshwater lake in Europe.
 Its maximum depth is 127 meters.
-The lake has a glacial-tectonic origin.
+The lake is of glacial-tectonic origin.
 50 rivers flow into it, and only the Svir flows out.
 Storms are frequent at sea.
-The height of the waves at the same time reaches 2.5 meters.
+The height of the waves reaches 2.5 meters.

 Slide 19 .
-Very picturesque small forest lakes , called here lambs or lamboks.
-In some, the water has a brownish-red tint; the bottom is no longer visible for half a meter.
-In others, the water is crystal clear, it seems that you can reach out your hand and reach the bottom.
-It is quiet and calm here, there are no high waves.
+Small forest lakes are very picturesque , called here lambs or lambushkas.
+In some, the water has a brownish-red tint, and the bottom is no longer visible for half a meter.
+In others, the water is crystal clear, it seems that you can stretch out your hand and reach the bottom...
+It is quiet, calm here, there are no high waves.

 Slide 1.
-Karelia is one of the most beautiful places in Russia, located in the northwest of the country, on the Karelian Isthmus.
+Karelia is one of most beautiful places Russia, located in the northwest of the country, on the Karelian Isthmus.

 Slide 3-4.
-This is the edge of the white nights.
+This is the land of white nights.

-White nights come in the Arctic Circle.
-At this time, evening twilight turns into morning and darkness does not come.
-Beyond the Arctic Circle, the white nights precede the polar day.
-On a white night in the house you can read without turning on the lights.
+White nights occur in the Arctic Circle.
+At this time, evening twilight turns into morning twilight and darkness does not set in.
+Beyond the Arctic Circle, white nights precede the polar day.
+On a white night, you can read in the house without turning on the lights.

 Slide 5.
 This is the land of the northern lights